Trevor Carson: Senior career

 In February 2010, Carson was called up to the Northern Ireland and appeared as unused substitute against Albania on 3 March 2010.
 The next eight years saw him being called up to the national team, only to appear as an unused substitute and injuries concern prevented the player from making his debut.

 In January 2013 he was called up to the full Northern Ireland squad for their game with Malta, but was forced to withdraw with a broken finger.
 In May 2015 he was called up again for a friendly against Romania.
 Due to his performance at Hartlepool United, it was reported that Carson was considered to be in the squad for the UEFA Euro 2016.
 However, he failed to make the cut.

 Carson finally made his international debut on 24 March 2018, against South Korea at Windsor Park.
 He later appeared four times by the end of the year, including keeping two clean sheets.
 After not playing for two years, Carson started in goal against Norway on 14 October 2020, as Northern Ireland lost 5–1 in the UEFA Nations League match.

 Personal life

 Carson is engaged to Rachel.
 In November 2012, he became a first time father when his daughter was born from a previous relationship.
 In July 2018, Carson then became a second time father.

 Carson comes from a family of seven.
 He has four brothers and two sisters and revealed that his grandad and his father, who both had been goalkeepers themselves, were a major influence on him becoming a goalkeeper.

 In June 2016, Carson set up an online charity appeal by taking part in the Warrior Beach Assault 10k obstacle course in Whitley Bay for his sister in law, Melanie Hartshorn, who is suffering from a rare condition known as Ehlors Danlos Syndrome.
+In November 2018, Carson was diagnosed with deep vein thrombosis after doctors had initially told him they were "90% sure" that he had cancer.
 In June 2020, Carson revealed that he battled mental health issues for three years since leaving Hartlepool United.
+In May 2023, Carson admitted to having a gambling addiction in the past.